A Universal Large Language Model -- Drone Command and Control Interface: Conclusions

 We have demonstrated a comprehensive, versatile, easy to use drone command and control interface, connecting LLMs with drones.
 The method applies to a large class of drones and LLMs, and can be cheaply and easily implemented for a broad variety of use cases.
-This brings drones into the world of LLM agentic AI for a large class of future applications.

-\section{Acknowledgments}
+The work establishes a high-water mark for the field of Physical AI.
+By solving the interface challenge, it allows the research community to shift its focus from ``how to connect the drone'' to ``how to best use the drone'' for complex mission objectives.

+This work paves the way for the development of agentic LLM systems for continuous drone command and control.
+While the interface exists, the long-term situational awareness and memory required for multi-hour autonomous missions remain areas for future research.
+However, by providing a continuous, real time, standardized, and easy to use bridge, this work provides the essential infrastructure upon which the next generation of truly autonomous aerial agents will be built.
+The transition from narrow, task-specific robots to general-purpose aerial intelligent agents is now a matter of software scaling rather than fundamental architectural invention.
+In this new paradigm, the ``drone'' is finally becoming what the industry has long envisioned: a flexible, cognitive agent capable of reasoning through the complexities of the physical world in partnership with human intent.

+\bmhead{Acknowledgments}

 This work was done as a demonstration for the EECS 195 Drone course during Fall 2025\cite{burke2025drones}.
 We thank lab manager Shawn Davis for help maintaining the lab and drone cage necessary for this work, and the UC Irvine EECS department for allowing us to develop and teach this hands on drone class with AI and autonomy as a feature.
+Generative AI was used to assist writing the prior art literature review sections.